 Frankfort is a somewhat ethnically-diverse village.
 The people who call Frankfort home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Frankfort residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Frankfort include Irish, Italian, Polish, and English.

 The most common language spoken in Frankfort is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Langs. of India.